Preamble¶

 The function below gives the simulation of a point process via the thinning algorithm.
 It assumes that a bound for the intensity (at least up to some future time) is known.

-and of the previous points.
+The arguments intensity and intensity bound are functions of t and of the previous points.

-returns a scalar value,intensitybound
+• intensity returns a scalar value,

-returns a scalar value and a future time after which the bound is not valid anymore.
+• intensitybound returns a scalar value and a future time after which the bound is not valid anymore.

 function thinning(tmax, intensity, intensitybound)